Amsterdam/amsterdam-react-maps/docs/GETTING_STARTED.md

 1. Install the core package: `npm install @amsterdam/arm-core`

 2. Make sure you have the following peer dependencies installed:
-`npm install @amsterdam/asc-assets @amsterdam/asc-ui leaflet styled-components`
+`npm install @amsterdam/asc-assets @amsterdam/asc-ui leaflet styled-components`.
 If you want to install other packages, make sure you have the peer-dependencies installed as well.
 For example:
 `arm-cluster` has an extra peer-dependency of `leaflet.markercluster`, so make sure you have that installed.

 3. Add the following code to your application where you want to render the map, so it will look a bit like this: